 Figure1: A structure diagram of the proposed cDCGAN model.
 The input is a random vector with length 4096.
-In generator part, a GBlock (256@4*4) is comprised of convolution with filters 256 and kernel size 4*4, Batch Normalization with momentum 0.7, an Rectified Linear Unit (ReLU) and an UpSampling layer.
-In discriminator part, A DBlock(16@3*3) is comprised of convolution with filters 256 and kernel size 4*4, Batch Normalization with momentum 0.7, an activation function leaky Rectified Linear Unit (leakyReLU), a Dropout layer with parameter 0.25 and an average pooling layer.
+In Generator part, a GBlock (256@4*4) is comprised of a convolution layer with filters 256 and kernel size 4×4, and then a batch normalization with momentum 0.7, an Rectified Linear Unit (ReLU) and an upsampling layer are performed on the result from convolution.
+In Discriminator, A DBlock(16@3*3) is comprised of a convolutional layer whose kernel size is 4×4, and then followed a batch normalization with momentum 0.7, an activation function leaky Rectified Linear Unit (leakyReLU), a Dropout layer with parameter 0.25 and an average pooling layer.
+The convolution layer can process the image to produce a set of feature maps.
+The activation functions used in this cGAN model include ReLU, leakyReLU and sigmoid, which can make the network learn a non-linear task.
+The average pooling in Discriminator was utilized to translate invariance and reduce the parameter size of the networks.

-Image segmentation
+2.3 Crack segmentation

-A attention-U-Net was proposed as a crack segmentation approach in this work.
-Figure 3 shows the main architecture of the proposed attention-U-Net, in which the details of each operation are presented.
+An AttuNet was proposed as a crack segmentation approach in this work.
+Figure 3 shows the main architecture of the proposed structure, in which the details of each operation are presented.